Østlands-Posten

 Østlands-Posten is a local newspaper published in Larvik, Norway.
 It covers Larvik and Lardal.
 It was established in 1881.
+As of December 2022, the newspaper publishes a paperback newspaper on Tuesday, Thursday and Saturday.
+On Monday, Wednesday and Friday they publish one on their website.

 It has a circulation of 14,284, of whom 13,888 are subscribers.

 1896-1995 Østlands-Posten was owned by the Næss family.
 It is now published by the company A-pressen Lokale Medier AS, which in turn is owned 100% by A-pressen.